lucalaiolo/Ego4D-NLQ/NLQ/VSLBase/README.md

 ## Prerequisites

-This repository is based off [VSLNet][vslnet_code].
+This repository is based off [VSLBase][vslnet_code].
 This has additional support for SLURM scheduling.

 ### Environment setup